 The Shadow of Death’s Hand

-The 4th Legion Beastmaster should be killed first, since he continues to summon adds while he’s alive.
-Have one tank on him, and one tank on the big bird, Akbaba.
+Have one tank on the 4th Legion Beastmaster, and one tank on the big bird, Akbaba.
+The Beastmaster should be killed first, since he continues to summon adds and heal Akbaba while he’s alive.
 There are a lot of knockbacks in this fight, and it can get a bit chaotic.

 North Wind (East Wind, etc.) – Huge knockback from the indicated direction, that can be avoided with Arm’s Length, Surecast, etc. Arrow markers will appear but they don’t give you a lot of time to adjust.
 Best to move to the cardinal direction named in the castbar.
 This attack also summons a moving whirlwind in the arena which knocks players back if they touch it.

 Bestial Loyalty – The Beastmaster summons two Carrion Crow adds which should be picked up by any available tanks.
 Try to gather everything together so they can be hit with AoE attacks.

 Reward – The Beastmaster heals Akbaba, which is one of the reasons why you want to kill the Beastmaster first.